GGgRain/Unreal-Volt/README.md

 You can use ```VOLT_RELEASE_MANAGER( AnimationManagerPtrAddress )``` to explicitly release the target ```UVoltAnimationManager``` instance.

 > [!NOTE]
-> ```UVoltAnimationManager``` instances will be automatically GC'd by the system after some times even if you don't explicitly release it.
-You can check out UVoltSubsystem.cpp to learn more about clean up code if you want.
+> ```UVoltAnimationManager``` instances will be automatically GC'd by the system after some time even if you don't explicitly release it.
+You can check out UVoltSubsystem.cpp to learn more about clean-up code if you want.
-> We also wrote clear instruction related to the GC logic in the UVoltSubsystem.h.
+> We also wrote clear instructions related to the GC logic in the UVoltSubsystem.h.
 You can check them out as well.

 ```cpp
 VOLT_RELEASE_MANAGER(&AnimationManager);